-OHA searched the scientific literature for an association between exposure to RFR commonly found in school environments and cancer- and noncancer health effects.
+OHA searched the scientific literature for an association between exposure to RFR commonly found in school environments and cancer and noncancer health effects.
 The search was limited to peer-reviewed studies in English that investigated human health endpoints.
-Few studies were available that specifically included children; therefore, all studies in humans were included, not including occupational settings due to the high exposures of the latter.
+Few studies were available that specifically included children.
+Therefore, all studies in humans were included, except those conducted for occupational settings due to the high exposures of the latter.
 OHA identified relevant RFR emissions to be in the frequency range of cell phones and Wi-Fi, or approximately between 1.6 gigahertz (GHz) and 30 GHz.
 This frequency range also includes both ultra-high and super-high radio frequencies that the majority of what current fifth generation (5G) networks utilize.
-Reviewed studies included those that were published between January 1, 1993 and April 24, 2020.
-This date range targets the timeframe between the rollout of 2G networks in the United States (1993) and when the OHA study review was initiated.
+Reviewed studies included those that were published between Jan.
+1, 1993 and April 24, 2020.
+This date range targets the time frame between the rollout of 2G networks in the United States (1993) and when the OHA study review was initiated.
 When necessary, several more recent studies were included during the synthesis of the review.
-Two scientific article databases were searched, PubMed and IEEE Xplore, because they are most likely to capture the relevant articles.
+OHA searched two scientific article databases, PubMed and IEEE Xplore.
+These two are the most likely to capture the relevant articles.
 The search and review methods follow.

-Cancer Studies
+Cancer studies

-PubMed search terms
+PubMed search terms:

-"wi-fi"[ALL FIELDS] OR "wifi"[ALL FIELDS] OR "wlan"[ALL FIELDS] OR "mobile phones"[MeSH] OR ("mobile"[ALL FIELDS] AND "phones"[ALL FIELDS) OR "cell phones"[MeSH] OR ("cell"[ALL FIELDS] AND "phones"[ALL FIELDS]) AND ("cancer"[ALL FIELDS]) AND "1993/01/01"[Date -Publication] : "2020/04/24"[Date - Publication]) AND English[lang] NOT ("Mobile Applications"[MeSH] OR "Text Messaging"[ALL FIELDS] OR "app"[ALL FIELDS] OR "monitoring"[ALL FIELDS] OR "screening"[ALL FIELDS] OR "signal transduction"[ALL FIELDS] OR "radar"[ALL FIELDS] OR "drug therapy"[ALL FIELDS] OR "software"[ALL FIELDS] OR "psychology"[ALL FIELDS] OR "dietary assessment"[ALL FIELDS] or "e-waste"[ALL FIELDS] OR "oncology"[ALL FIELDS] OR "imaging"[ALL FIELDS] OR "Comment"[Publication Type] OR "Letter"[Publication Type] OR "Editorial"[Publication Type] OR "News"[Publication Type])
+"wi-fi" [ALL FIELDS] OR "wifi" [ALL FIELDS] OR "wlan" [ALL FIELDS] OR "mobile phones" [MeSH] OR ("mobile" [ALL FIELDS] AND "phones" [ALL FIELDS) OR "cell phones" [MeSH] OR ("cell" [ALL FIELDS] AND "phones" [ALL FIELDS]) AND ("cancer" [ALL FIELDS]) AND "1993/01/01" [Date - Publication] : "2020/04/24" [Date - Publication]) AND English [lang] NOT ("Mobile Applications" [MeSH] OR "Text Messaging" [ALL FIELDS] OR "app" [ALL FIELDS] OR "monitoring" [ALL FIELDS] OR "screening" [ALL FIELDS] OR "signal transduction" [ALL FIELDS] OR "radar" [ALL FIELDS] OR "drug therapy" [ALL FIELDS] OR "software" [ALL FIELDS] OR "psychology" [ALL FIELDS] OR "dietary assessment" [ALL FIELDS] or "e-waste" [ALL FIELDS] OR "comment" [Publication Type] OR "Letter" [Publication Type] OR "Editorial" [Publication Type])

 This search found 176 papers.
-Use of the "humans" filter reduced the number of papers to 137.
-Many papers removed were not original research or review articles, were human cell line studies, or focused on best practices for RFR exposure assessment.
-Titles of all 137 papers were reviewed, resulting in removal of 32 papers that were unrelated to the relationship between relevant RFR exposures and cancer or were outside the scope of this review.
-Further abstract review resulted in removal of 59 more studies.
+The use of the "humans" filter reduced the number of papers to 137.
+Many of the removed papers were not original research or review articles, were human cell line studies, or focused on best practices for RFR exposure assessment.
+Titles of all 137 papers were reviewed, resulting in the removal of 32 papers that were unrelated to the relationship between relevant RFR exposures and cancer or were outside the scope of this review.
+A further abstract review resulted in the removal of 59 more studies.
 Articles not included after abstract filtering included those that did not contain exposures within the relevant RFR range, those that were not completed for human populations, and those that were not original research or review articles.
 OHA reviewed the references of the remaining 46 studies to capture research papers missed in the initial search.
 This resulted in 97 cancer studies that OHA reviewed.

-IEEE Xplore search terms
+IEEE Xplore search terms:

-((((((("All Metadata":"wi-fi") OR "All Metadata":"wifi") OR "All Metadata":"wlan") OR "Mesh\Terms":"mobile phones") OR "All Metadata":"mobile" AND "All Metadata":"phones") OR "Mesh\Terms":"cell phones") OR "All Metadata":"cell" AND "All Metadata":"phones") AND "All Metadata":"cancer")
+((((("All Metadata":"wi-fi") OR "All Metadata":"wifi") OR "All Metadata":"wlan") OR "Mesh_Terms":"mobile phones") OR "All Metadata":"mobile" AND "All Metadata":"phones") OR "Mesh_Terms":"cell phones") OR "All Metadata":"cell" AND "All Metadata":"phones") AND "All Metadata":"cancer")